On relativistic dynamical tides: subtleties and calibration: Summary and discussion

 In this paper, we highlighted subtleties in modeling relativistic dynamical tides and proposed calibration of a tidal response function, allowing one to determine tidal responses for any compact objects in a unified and simple manner.
 Our analysis relies on a low-frequency expansion of the linearized Einstein equations in vacuum and solves the perturbation equations order by order.
 The tidally perturbed metric is then asymptotically matched with a PN metric, assigning tidal moments and tidally induced multipole moments to the integration constants in the perturbed metric.
 Our argument and analysis can be generalized to spinning BHs and stars.

 The ambiguity in the decomposition of the metric perturbation into external tidal and response pieces leads to an arbitrary definition of tidal response functions.
-Nonetheless, for a given external source, a tidally deformed geometry is completely specified, irrespective of the definition of the tidal response function, once one imposes inner boundary conditions; therefore, the description of any dynamics on the deformed background are unambiguous.
-In practice however, implicit assumptions in the definition of tidal responses could lead to a bias in constraining dTLNs or the nuclear matter equation of state if one does not properly account for the differences between the arbitrarily-defined tidal response functions and the tidal parameters incorporated in waveform models.
+Nonetheless, for a given external source, a tidally deformed geometry is completely specified, irrespective of the definition of the tidal response function, once one imposes inner boundary conditions; therefore, the description of any dynamics on the deformed background is unambiguous.
+In practice however, implicit assumptions in the definition of tidal responses could lead to a bias in constraining dTLNs or the nuclear matter equation of state if one does not properly account for the differences between the arbitrarily defined tidal response functions and the tidal parameters incorporated in waveform models.
+Within the worldline EFT approach in Refs.~\cite{Saketh:2022xjb,Saketh:2024juq}, the dissipative tidal coefficients are linked to observables, such as the evolution of mass and spin of objects as well as the waveform, thereby allowing one to unambiguously evaluate the dissipative tidal effect.
+It is beneficial to relate TDNs calibrated within our framework to the change of mass of a tidally deformed body in the similar manner.
+Note that, although the BH TDNs in Eq.~\eqref{eq:TDNs} remain invariant under the redefinition introduced in Sec.~\ref{Sec:Calibration}, this is not generically the case for relativistic viscous stars.
+However, the redefinition does not alter the underlying physics, as the TDNs in the current framework are not necessarily linked to invariant quantities, such as changes in mass.
+Nevertheless, it is worth mentioning that the BH TDNs in Eq.~\eqref{eq:TDNs} are consistent with those derived in the EFT approach~\cite{Saketh:2022xjb,Saketh:2024juq}, apart from the conventional numerical factor.

 The calibration, especially the determination of particular solutions, privileges GR BHs in a definition for tidal response functions that are supposed to be applicable to any compact objects.
 Consequently, the calibrated tidal response function recovers the known results for the Schwarzschild BH~(vanishing TLNs~\cite{Damour:2009vw,Binnington:2009bb,Poisson:2020vap,Poisson:2021yau} and the analytic expression for TDNs~\cite{Poisson:2020vap,Chia:2020yla,Katagiri:2023yzm,Chakraborty:2023zed}) and leads to vanishing of the dTLNs of the Schwarzschild BH at any multipole order in even and odd parities.
 To determine the dynamical tides of neutron stars from observations, one could use the same calibrated tidal response function, and then, reinterpret it as the difference between the BH value and the values of a neutron star with the same mass, following a previous suggestion~\cite{Gralla:2017djj}.
 One can obtain the value of the calibrated tidal response function by subtracting a PN-defined BH dTLN value (extracted from highly accurate binary BH simulations using a PN waveform model) from a measured value for a neutron star from a binary neutron star merger observation using the PN waveform.
 This allows one to translate it into information on the nuclear matter equation of state used in computations in the body zone.